Your staff treats all of your care recipients the same. Why is this important?

-Does the SAGECare credential guarantee LGBT aging competency?
+Does the SAGECare credential guarantee LGBTQ+ aging competency?

-The outcomes of SAGECare training on participants are evaluated by an independent third-party and has been shown to be highly effective in changes in knowledge, attitudes and skills.
+The outcomes and impacts of SAGECare training are evaluated by an independent third party and have been shown to be highly effective in creating positive changes in participants’’ knowledge, attitudes and skills.
 However, no amount of training can ever guarantee that a person will always act in a certain way.
-So, while SAGECare training has strong indications of competency, we cannot guarantee it.
+So, while SAGECare training has strong indications of improving cultural competency, we cannot guarantee it.

-Is SAGECare affiliated with the National Resource Center on LGBT Aging?
+Is SAGECare affiliated with the National Resource Center on LGBTQ+ Aging?